c4lliope/rfcs/038-resource-prototypes/proposal.md

     file: some-resource/ci/unit.yml
 ```

-Versions fetched by a `get` step will be cached so that the same version does
+The bits fetched by a `get` step will be cached so that the same version does
 not have to be fetched repeatedly.